fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

          transmission line with a length of 0.4λ, its input reflection coefficient is 1.0∠167.2°, its input impedance is 68.5∠80.0° Ω.

-Since the load impedance remains constant regardless of the output impedance of the transmitter, when the line is :math:`\lambda / 2`, we also get a *perfect* impedance match, as the overall input impedance of the :math:`\lambda / 2` transmission line is, again, exactly equal to the 50 Ω load.
+But the load impedance remains constant regardless of the output impedance of the transmitter.
+When the line is :math:`\lambda / 2`, we also get a *perfect* impedance match, as the overall input impedance of the :math:`\lambda / 2` transmission line is, exactly equal to the 50 Ω load again.

 .. image:: images/Parallel_Plate_Capacitor_Waveguide/half-wave-6.svg
    :width: 49%